 Background:

-Although the public’s awareness of adult maltreatment is rising, the awareness of how to respond to suspicions of that maltreatment is still lacking. and goes unreported)APS programs should play a role in educating the public about adult maltreatment, how and where to report it, and the goals and services of the APS program.
+Although the public’s awareness of adult maltreatment is rising, the awareness of how to respond to suspicions of that maltreatment and how to reduce repeat visits is still lacking.
+Recent research sheds light on the kinds of maltreatment cases that are not reported to APS (i.e., 90% of financial maltreatment perpetrated by family and friends and 85% of emotional maltreatment regardless of relationship to perpetrator goes unreported) (Acierno, 2018).
+Recent research also indicates that lack of awareness and miscommunication may be amenable for education interventions for professionals, families and communities to help reduce repeat visits (Susman et al., 2015).
+APS programs should play a role in educating the public about adult maltreatment, how and where to report it, and the goals and services of the APS program.

 Guideline: